LightDestory/deluge-NotificationsPlus/README.md

 The idea behind telegram's integrations is a bot sending notification to chat [Private Chat, Group, Channel] when a new torrent is added to the queue or when a torrent is completed.

-**This plugin is superficially named "NotificationsPlus" but in the code is still named "Notifications" because it is meant to replace the original plugin, they can't coexists**.
+**Due to compatibility issues the plugin has name been completely rename to 'NotificationsPlus', it can run side-by-side the original plugin but it is unrecommended!**.

   * [Requirements](#requirements)
   * [Installation](#installation)